brianczapiga/k8s-backup-dump/README.md

 Items will be organized into the format `<namespace>/<name>/<kind>.yaml` and written out into a tree beneath the current working path.

+The `kubectl get all` command does not return all objects.
+(See https://github.com/kubernetes/kubectl/issues/151) It is not functionally complete to backup all objects in a cluster.

+It is recommended to track YAML being applied to a cluster in source control.
+Sometimes it is desirable to not track certain types of objects in source control (for instance secrets.)
+There may be times where it is necessary to have a backup (such as during major version upgrades, cluster maintenance, etc.)

+When performing a backup, please ensure the resulting backup or backups contains objects that are critical for your restore.

+The script is meant to extract objects from a YAML list for the purpose of performing a targetted restore of specific objects.
+Additionally the script is not intended to extract all objects for the purpose of a blanket restore.

 # Notes

 This is beta software and may not be fit for your own use.